Halle Bailey: 2006–2016: Early work and record deal

-2016–present: Chloe x Halle
+2016–2018: Rise to prominence

 Chloe x Halle made their professional debut with the EP, Sugar Symphony, which was released under Parkwood on April 29, 2016.
 The duo were also featured as the opening act for the European part of Beyoncé's Formation World Tour, held between late June and early August 2016.

-Nearly a year after, the duo released their critically acclaimed mixtape, The Two of Us, on March 16, 2017.
-The mixtape was featured on Rolling Stone magazine's Best R&B Albums of 2017 list.
+Nearly a year after, Chloe x Halle released a mixtape, The Two of Us, on March 16, 2017, on YouTube.
+It was featured on Rolling Stone magazine's Best R&B Albums of 2017 list.
 On December 29, 2017, the duo released the theme song for the TV series Grown-ish, entitled "Grown".
 Halle played Skylar "Sky" Forster in a recurring capacity in the first season before being upgraded to series regular starting with the second.
-She departed the series at the end of the fourth season, when her character graduated from college.
+She departed the series at the end of the fourth season when her character graduated from college.

-Both "Grown" and "The Kids Are Alright" served as the lead and second singles respectively of Chloe x Halle's debut studio album, The Kids Are Alright, which they announced in late February 2018.
+Both "Grown" and "The Kids Are Alright" served as the lead and second singles, respectively, of Chloe x Halle's debut studio album, The Kids Are Alright, which they announced in late February 2018.
 The album was paired with a visual.
 Chloe x Halle released their debut studio album, The Kids Are Alright, on March 23, 2018, to critical acclaim.
 Their single, "Warrior", appeared on both the soundtrack for the film A Wrinkle in Time (2018), as well as their debut album.

 On May 31, 2018, it was announced that they would be the opening act for the U.S. leg of Beyoncé and Jay-Z's On the Run II Tour, alongside DJ Khaled.
 The duo were nominated for two Grammy Awards in December 2018, namely Best New Artist and Best Urban Contemporary Album (for The Kids Are Alright).